Lil Peep: Legacy and influence

 The death of Lil Peep left an impact on several of his musical contemporaries.
 Lil Uzi Vert offered tribute by sharing on Twitter an edited version of one of the final photos Lil Peep had shared online.
 The news of Lil Peep's death greatly affected Lil Uzi Vert, who shortly tweeted, "We would love 2 stop ..... but do you really care cause we been on xanax all fucking year. [...]
 Rip buddy I 100% understand and I don't fault u."
 The prescription pills Xanax has since become an epidemic in the hip hop realm, particularly among the current SoundCloud generation.
 The SoundCloud rap scene Lil Peep originated from is notorious for its drug use, with artists often abusing prescription pills such as Xanax which have since become a go-to metaphor in their lyrics.
 In an assessment of the reactions, many were hopeful Lil Peep's death has served as a wake-up call for the community regarding drug abuse.
 After offering their thoughts, Lil Uzi Vert indicated they were looking to do something for themselves in response to Lil Peep's untimely death.
 Lil Uzi Vert also seemed to make attempts to detox, and the following Thursday tweeted an update saying they were sober for the day and already shaking.

 In the years following his death, Lil Peep became influential on the development of the e-girls and e-boys subculture.
 In addition to calling him "the future of emo", Pitchfork also posited that Lil Peep's willingness to be vulnerable was an antidote to the toxic attitude towards women, which in the past has been a core element of hip-hop culture and its rap-rock variant.
 Following his death, Mic bemoaned: "Sadly, Peep had barely just begun bringing emo into the future with a message that many of his less woman-friendly influences, like Brand New, have failed to put forward."
 He continued saying, "For a 'crybaby' who left this world so young, Peep inspired a lot of people to keep going."
-The day after hearing news of his death, rapper Lil B paid tribute through a tweet.
-He wrote, "I remember Lil peep telling me he is against the sexual abuse of women and people in the music industry ...
+The day after hearing news of his death, rapper Lil B paid tribute on Twitter, writing: "I remember Lil peep telling me he is against the sexual abuse of women and people in the music industry ...
 I will continue to push his vision."